 I could be a little more colorful with my language here.
 Let’s just say that excuse is complete crap.
 It’s not that her team consistently put the ball on target.
 Rather, I think the excuse is a total cop out.

 Here’s why I say that.

 The goal of passing is to run the quick offense by producing as many 3 passes as possible.
 If you give your players that kind of focus it motivates them to pass better.
 If all you do is run a 2-ball (second tempo or meter ball) in the middle, then the passers have no particular motivation.
 All they need to do is get the ball inside the 3-meter line and around the middle of the court.
-The 2-ball offense just doesn’t require that much precision.
+The higher, slower 2-ball offense just doesn’t require that much precision.

 Think of a successful quick attack as the reward for perhaps the ultimate expression of teamwork in volleyball.
 It requires three very precise coordinated movements.
 There must be a good pass.
 A hitter needs to attack at the right time.
 Finally, a precise set is required.
 If any of those things fail, the play fails.
 Players at basically all levels get excited when a quick attack is well executed, and for good reason.
 That is way more motivation for the team to pass well.
 It’s much more concrete than, “So the setter doesn’t have to chase all over the court.”

 And it need not be something that complex.

 I helped coach 12-and-under girls once upon a time.
 These were kids with no playing experience coming in to that season.
 Some were as young as 8 years old.
 Nevertheless, we taught them pass-set-hit.
 It did not happen in games very often, of course.
 As the season progressed, though, we gave them the goal of N pass-set-hits per game.
 Even if they didn’t actually get the three contacts right most of the time, at least they thought proactively about something more than just, “Get the ball back over the net.”
 And when they did get it right they were very excited.
 The end result was our two teams finished as regional champs and runners-up.